hre0/hre0.github.io/_portfolio/portfolio-2.md

 date: 2025-03-29
 ---

 Minimal Notepad is a google chrome extension for chrome browser note-taking.
 I developed this for personal use, as sometimes I find myself needing to type down information on a page, and also to work on my HTML/CSS/Javascript.
-It is downloadable via the google chrome extension store. https://chromewebstore.google.com/detail/minimal-notepad/pmkiddeebihbjpfjfphmodpfcfdnneag
+It is downloadable via the google chrome extension store.
+[Minimal Notepad](https://chromewebstore.google.com/detail/minimal-notepad/pmkiddeebihbjpfjfphmodpfcfdnneag)